-- e.
+- b.
 Indicia printed on labels or tapes not adhered to wrappers or envelopes must be submitted loose and must not be stapled together or attached to any paper or other medium.
-Self-adhesive labels printed without a backing may be submitted on a plain sheet of paper. - f.
-If a part of one indicium is printed on one envelope or card and the remaining part on one or more, the envelopes or cards must be fastened together to show that they represent one indicium. - g.
-Refunds are allowable for indicia on metered reply envelopes only when it is obvious that an incorrect amount of postage was printed on them. - h.
-The refund request must be submitted with Form 3533.
-A separate Form 3533 must be completed for each meter for which a refund is requested.
-All identifying information and all sections related to the refund requested must be completed.
-Charges for processing a refund request for unused, dated meter indicia are as follows: - 1.
-If the total face value of the indicia is \$350.00 or less, the amount refunded is 90% of the face value.
-USPS may process the refund payment locally via a no-fee postal money order. - If the total face value is more than \$350.00, the amount refunded is reduced by a figure representing \$35.00 per hour, or fraction thereof, for the actual hours to process the refund, with a minimum charge of \$35.00.
-The postmaster will submit the approved Form 3533 to the USPS Imaging and Scanning Center for payment processing through the Accounting Service Center.
+Self-adhesive labels printed without a backing may be submitted on a plain sheet of paper. - c.
+If a part of one indicium is printed on one envelope or card and the remaining part on one or others, the envelopes or cards must be fastened together to show that they represent one indicium. - d.
+Refunds are allowable for indicia on metered reply envelopes only when it is obvious that an incorrect amount of postage was printed on them.